demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ### 1.2.
 USB reciever firmware (optional) </summary>

+**ATTENTION**: as far as I know, after this you can't expect from your gamepad with 4200 firmware work with updated reciver.
+And you can't go back after this.

 Windows PC is required for this.
 Virtual machine is not acceptable.
 You can try use some WinPE iso's...

 Open [official guide](https://doc.xiaoji.com/zh/t4nlite/detail/1192.html)